lcnetdev/scriptshifter/doc/config.md

 ## Inheritance

-A configuration file may inherit rules from another file.
-Currently, only one level of inheritance is allowed (i.e. a table can only inherit from another table, and no further lookup is done if the other table inherits from yet another one).
+A configuration file may inherit rules from one or more other files.

-Inheritance means that, for each section (`script_to_roman` and `roman_to_script`) in the parent table, the child table uses all the rule found in that section, and may add to or replace them.
+Inheritance means that, for each section (`script_to_roman` and `roman_to_script`) in the parent table, the child table uses all the rules found in that section, and may add to or replace them.
 This is used for Cyrillic languages for example, which share a broad base of common characters, but each language has its own variations on certain characters, or adds